nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

+### 20210729 Day91
+Today I solved a fairly complex issue with some basic dictionary manipulation
+The API we are building and the API it's talking to accept JSON in very different formats
+Just had to reshuffle the dictionary a bit and bam!
+Done!
+All that leetcode grinding actually helped somewhere!

 ### 20210728 Day90

 Toolkit team said no, so we are gonna use a bandaid fix to keep our stuff moving